 If the Court allows any of your claims to proceed and you are proceeding in forma pauperis, the Court will direct the United States Marshals Service to serve your complaint and the summonses you prepared on the defendants against whom the action proceeds.
-Federal Rule of Civil Procedure 4(c)(3).
+Fed.
+R. Civ.
+P. 4(c)(3).
 If the Marshals Service is unable to complete service, it will notify the Court that the summons for that defendant was returned unexecuted.
 A notation will be placed in the docket sheet.
 Remember that it is your responsibility to make sure that all the defendants named in your complaint have been served with the complaint.
 The most common reason service is not perfected is that the plaintiff has not provided the correct address for the defendant named in the complaint.
 You may write the Clerk's Office at any time to check on the status of service.

-If you paid the filing fee, you are required to serve your complaint and summons on each defendant.
-You must comply with Federal Rule of Civil Procedure 4 in effectuating service.
-If you do not wish to serve each defendant yourself, you may request the Court to direct the United States Marshals Service to serve your summonses and complaint.
+If you paid the filing fee, the Court will notify you if you are required to serve your complaint and summons yourself.
+If you do not wish to do so, you may request the Court to direct the United States Marshals Service to serve your summonses and complaint.
 Fed.
 R. Civ.
 P. 4(c)(3).